thm2kor/Udacity-CarND-Advanced-Lane-Lines-P2/README.md

 $ python calibrations.py --undistort
 ```

-For each calibration*.jpg file in the [calibration folder](./camera_cal), a corresponding result file with the postfix *_undistorted.jpg* is created in the [output_images folder] (./output_images).
+For each calibration*.jpg file in the [calibration folder](./camera_cal), a corresponding result file with the postfix *_undistorted.jpg* is created in the [output_images folder](./output_images).
 The result files shows a side-by-side view of the original chessboard image with distortion and the resulting undistorted image.
 A sample output for one of the calibration image is shown below:
 ![alt text][image2]

 ---